top of page

 What Will the Law Allow?

-The proposed bill gives courts the power to redistribute assets at divorce OR upon death in cases where couples:
+The proposed bill gives courts the power to redistribute assets at divorce or upon death in cases where couples:

 • Married before 1984, when the accrual system didn’t exist; or